 How do you choose the best lawyer for your needs?
-Legal services are like any other product: the wise consumer conducts thorough research before making an informed decision.
+Choosing legal services is like choosing any other product or service: the wise consumer conducts thorough research before making an informed decision.
 Once you secure several lawyer referrals with expertise in the appropriate practice area, you should carefully research each candidate (for tips on how to find a good lawyer, see How to Find a Lawyer).
 Below are five steps to choosing the best lawyer for your legal needs.

 Conducting Candidate Interviews